-Haiti is one of ILP's Humanitarian Programs and a super unique place to spend your semester abroad.
-One of the biggest things that makes it unique is the fact that you live at the orphanage in Haiti with the kids.
+Haiti is one of ILP's Humanitarian Programs and a rather unique place to spend your semester abroad.
+What's really special about this program is the fact that you live at the orphanage in Haiti with the kids.
 The volunteers love it and here's why you will too!

 Living at the orphanage gives you many special moments with the kids outside of class and gives you more time to get to know their sweet personalities.
 They'll become some of your new best friends and will absolutely love you, especially since you get to spend a lot of your free time just hanging out.

 Here's our guide with all the info you need about volunteering, living, and traveling Haiti!